 However, if we are out on our own with no one around, which is usually the case, we are much more relaxed about these things.

-We have not been trained to use firearms instinctively against people, so we don’t carry a gun.
 We’ve never felt remotely threatened by anything.
-Most people we meet are very friendly.
+Most people we meet are very friendly and wild animals don’t approach our trailer.

 We have camped in bear country quite a bit, but we have never seen or heard a bear while boondocking.
 In general, if you keep your campsite clean (no tempting food scraps lying around), bears will leave you alone.